-- 1. Register! (limited to 20 graduate students, so do not delay). - a.
+- 1. Registration (limited to 20 graduate students) - a.
 Register by sending an email to Dr. Martin Entz m.entz@umanitoba.ca - b.
-Please include one or two sentences indicating why you want to participate in the institute. - 2.
-Arrange your own travel to and from Carman - a.
-Graduate students will have to find their own transportation to and from Carman each day. - 3.
+Please include one or two sentences indicating your interest in this institute. - 2.
+Plan for travel to and from Carman for the 3 days - a.
+Graduate students will have to find their own transportation to and from Carman each day.
+If you require transport, please let me know in an email and we will do our best to assist. - 3.
 Cost: The cost is \$40 per graduate student the cost includes lunch and refreshments